 Aristotle said, “Educating the mind without educating the heart is no education at all.”
 We couldn’t agree more.
 As a Christian school, we care about our students’ success from an eternal perspective.
 By design, everything we do at Dunham—academics, athletics, arts—is grounded in the desire to see our students mature in Christian faith and character.
-Whether it’s through chapel services, weekly advisory meetings, or service opportunities, our aim is to educate the heart as fully as the mind so that our students have a greater possibility of understanding, knowing, and committing to Christ before graduation.
+Whether it’s through chapel services, weekly advisory meetings, or service opportunities, our aim is to educate the heart as fully as the mind.

 From Lower School Sunshine Helpers to Middle School House Captains to Upper School Prefects, Dunham provides students with numerous opportunities to develop their leadership skills.
 Our goal is to educate empathetic servant leaders ready to affect positive change.
 In addition to elected positions and service opportunities, Upper School students participate in the Institute of Leadership, a formal leadership program designed to train, empower, and send students out to make a difference in the community and the world at large.